WATCH: Dad Tackles Referee During Soccer Game After Controversial Call

 ROSEVILLE (CBS13) — A parent attacked a referee by hitting him down to the ground during an under-16 boys soccer game in Roseville.

 Video shows the violent act by the soccer dad running across the field and blindsiding a referee.
-The dad then stands over the ref, shouting at him.READ MORE: UC Davis Pepper-Spray Saga: 10 Years Later
+The dad then stands over the ref, shouting at him.READ MORE: 15-Year-Old Boy Struck In South Sacramento Hit-And-Run Dies; Driver Still Sought

 Andrew Reali is the referee who got decked by the dad, who was more than twice his size.